codernix/centicrypt/docs/src/faq.md

 ### What is a validator?

-A validator is a computer that runs a software program to verify transactions that are added to the Solana blockchain.
+A validator is a computer that runs a software program to verify transactions that are added to the Centicrypt blockchain.
 A validator can be a voting validator or a non voting validator.
 To learn more, see [what is a validator](./what-is-a-validator.md).

 ### What is an RPC node?